 With low population density and larger land area than most countries, most of the urban areas in Australia are scattered between mountains, oceans, coasts, wildlife reserves, rivers, and pretty landscapes.

 Choose Sydney for a high energetic vibrant culture.
 The city is famous for its Opera House, world-famous zoos, aquariums and a metropolitan style of lifestyle.
 It is also blessed with sunny weather and clear skies and it is never too chilly.
+You can also book your stay from some of the best luxury accommodation in Sydney.
+Also Sydney hosts world’s famous fireworks on New Year’s eve and it would really great to see the New Year’s Eve fireworks in Sydney.
 Being a vegetarian, I always recommend some good vegetarian restaurants worth trying out.
 Sydney has a lot of choices for vegetarians and therefore read more on where to find the best vegetarian food in Sydney.
 Read more about 7 romantic things to do in Sydney on a budget.

 Adelaide has many famous and beautiful wineries, colonial buildings and stunning wildlife at Kangaroo Island.
 Also, you can go for well-known wine regions tours near Adelaide while visiting Barossa Valley Wineries.
 Know more about Things to do in Adelaide.